Miss South Africa Zozibini Tunzi Is Crowned Miss Universe 2019

 Of course, the viewers and audience members alike were blown away by Ally Brooke's opening performance and equally dazzling ensemble.
 Her opening number especially set the tone for the night ahead with her upbeat performance to "Low Key" and her new single "No Good."

-Moreover, she brought people to tears when she performed covers of Selena Quintanilla's iconic songs.
+Moreover, the pop star brought people to tears when she performed covers of Selena Quintanilla's iconic songs during the evening gown portion.

 While Tunzi certainly stole the spotlight throughout the night, it was during her final question portion that she really made everyone stop straight in their tracks.
 When asked "What is the most important thing we should be teaching young girls today," she had the perfect response.